Skyvin95/TRG-DQA/README.md

 ## Citation

-If you find DRGQA useful in your research, please consider citing:
+If you find TRG-DQA useful in your research, please consider citing:

 ```
 @InProceedings{10222233,